Elvis Toci

 Elvis Toci (born 1971) is an Albanian sport manager and president of the Albanian Ski Federation.

-Elvis Toci is also honorary consul of Romania.

-Biography

-In addition to being a 15-year ski enthusiast, Toci brings to the table the experience of a career as an Associated Press reporter, businessman, developer and real estate investor.
+In addition to being a 15-year ski enthusiast, Toci has a career as an Associated Press reporter, businessman, developer and real estate investor.
 He is a graduate of the University of Bucharest and holds a postgraduate degree from Lancashire University.
-Toci is married and has two children.
+He is married and has two children.

-Career

-Elvis Toci began to have some international notoriety at the beginning of the 2022–23 FIS Alpine Ski World Cup when he was present in some races of the White Circus (Ski World Cup), to follow the 16-year-old Italian naturalized Albanian Lara Colturi, a young promise of alpine skiing.
+Elvis Toci featured in news reports at the beginning of the 2022–23 FIS Alpine Ski World Cup when he was present at some races of the White Circus (Ski World Cup), to follow the 16-year-old Italian naturalized Albanian Lara Colturi, an alpine skier.

+He is an honorary consul of Romania.